RobinsonGarcia/CodePromptForge/README.md

    ```bash
    pip install .
    ```
-4. After installation, you can run Code-Prompt-Forge directly from the command line if you configure your `setup.py` to expose a script (for example, `code-prompt-forge`).
+4. After installation, you can run codepromptforge directly from the command line if you configure your `setup.py` to expose a script (for example, `codepromptforge`).
 Alternatively, you can import and use the `PromptForge` class in Python scripts.

 ---